Amazon Auto Scaling: Getting Started with AWS

 Setup: Launch Configuration:

 - Log in to the AWS console.
-Navigate to Services->EC2 and click on Launch Configuration from Auto Scaling
+Navigate to Services->EC2 and and click on Launch Configuration from Auto Scaling

 - Select the Amazon Machine Image from My AMIs tab, which was used to create the image for your web application.